Media Library

 When importing assets to the library, there are two primary goals:

-There are two ways to import assets into your library to accomplish these goals together.
+There are multiple ways to import assets into your library to accomplish these goals together.
 The recommended way is to use the Command Line Interface.
 You can run npx sanity media import --help for a quick summary of syntax and options.
-Your other option is to use the HTTP API directly.

 Import using the CLI